vectordotdev/timber-elixir/README.md

 ## Overview

 Timber for Elixir is a drop-in solution for your noisy Elixir logs, turning them into insanely useful events with context.
-Solve problems *faster*, produce higher quality apps, and never be left in the dark  wondering if your app is performing well for your users.
+It pairs with the [Timber console](#the-timber-console) to help you solve problems *faster*, produce higher quality apps, and never be left in the dark wondering if your app is performing well for your users.

 1. [**Easy setup** - `mix timber.install`](#installation)
 2. [**Seamlessly integrates with popular libraries and frameworks**](#integrations)